typeless-js/typeless/docs/using-typeless/hmr.md

 # HMR
 To enable Hot Module Replacement, you must wrap your main render method with `onHmr`.
+There is no need for methods like `replaceReducer` or `replaceEpic`.
+Everything is updated automatically!
 Check [Basic HMR](/introduction/examples#basic-hmr) for full working example.

 #### Example